Alien Earth

-Alien Earth, set in a post-apocalyptic timeline, is an isometric pseudo-3D action-adventure game for Windows.
-It has RPG elements, including dialogue trees, so it can also be called an action role-playing game, but it uses resource management as puzzles, requiring the player to combine items in order to advance in the game.
-It was created by Krome Studios Melbourne, in 1998, when they were called Beam Software Pty.
-Ltd.
+Alien Earth is an isometric pseudo-3D action-adventure game with role-playing elements.
+It was released for Windows.
+It was developed by Krome Studios Melbourne (known as Beam Software at the time), and released in 1998.

 Plot

 What remains of Earth and most of its inhabitants after a nuclear holocaust is dominated and enslaved by the insect-like humanoid Raksha, invaders from another planet.
 Many years later, only the Resistance remains free, in the sewers of a ruined city.
 The player takes control of Finn, a villager in a jungle that the Raksha use to hunt their slaves as prey.
 A Raksha hunting lord marks Finn as a troublemaker, and he must outwit the Raksha, and seek aid wherever he can find it, to survive.
-His nemesis vanquished, Finn searches for answers about the fate of his civilization in a wartorn city, despite the Scavengers hunting through the ruins for scraps of remaining technology...and intruders.
+His nemesis vanquished, Finn searches for answers about the fate of his civilization in a wartorn city, despite the Scavengers hunting through the ruins for scraps of remaining technology and intruders.